quantum-ods/qmlcourse/CONTRIBUTING.md

 1. export it in `.png` file (`plantuml filename.plantuml` or `java -jar path_to_plantuml filename.plantuml`)
 2. rebuild the whole book (`jupyter-book build qmlcourseRU`)

-Matplotlib figures should be included in the source code of markdown by `{code-cell} ipython3` blocks to be reproducable.
+Matplotlib figures should be included in the source code of markdown by `{code-cell} ipython3` blocks to be reproducible.

 ### Building the project

-Before making a Pull-Request try to build the book by the following command:
+Before making a Pull-Request try to build the book with the following command:

 ```{shell}
 jupyter-book build qmlcourseRU
 ```

-_If you have a problem with build command try to pass in this command the full path to the folder_
+_If you have problems with the build command try to pass the full path to the folder_

 ### Chapters and headers